What To See & Do On Ikaria Island, Greece

 Ferries can arrive both at the main port in Agios Kirykos, which receives boats from Chios, Samos, Kavala, Lesvos, Lemnos, Syros, and Piraeus, as well as to the port of Evdhilos, connected to Samos, Mykonos, Syros, Samos, and Piraeus.

 To move around on the island, people can rely on the bus service departing from the capital.
-On the island, it’s possible to rent a car or a motorbike, while taxis are rare and need to be booked in advance.
+On the island, renting a car or a motorbike is possible, while taxis are rare and need to be booked in advance.
 Auto-stop is a pretty standard and safe option when traveling around Ikaria.

 What To See And Do In Ikaria